ga-curriculum/intro-to-kubernetes/managed-vs-unmanaged-kubernetes/README.md

 ## Managed vs. Unmanaged Kubernetes

-One of the things that most people discover when starting to work with Kubernetes is just how complex the system is.Kubernetes is a powerful tool with many intricate features, which can feel overwhelming for beginners.
+One of the things that most people discover when starting to work with Kubernetes is just how complex the system is.
+Kubernetes is a powerful tool with many intricate features, which can feel overwhelming for beginners.

 In fact, many companies that use Kubernetes rely on dedicated specialists whose primary responsibility is to manage their Kubernetes clusters.
 It requires significant training to become comfortable with managing a cluster on the scale that most companies require.